 Wayan’s shop in Ubud, Bali

 Elizabeth Gilbert puts out an appeal to American friends to donate money to buy Wayan her own shop.
 It doesn’t take Gilbert long to collect $18,000.
-Before she leaves Bali, Gilbert sees Wayan established in a mortgage free two-storey building.
+Before she leaves Bali, Gilbert sees Wayan established in a mortgage-free two-story building.

 Inside Wayan’s shop in Ubud